joshmakar/grommetize/README.md

 ## Installation

-To install, extract the grommetize.jsx to the scripts folder for Adobe Illustrator.
+To install, extract the grommetize folder and it's contents to the scripts folder for Adobe Illustrator.
 Ex: C:/Program Files(x86)/Adobe/[Adobe Illustrator Folder]/Presets/en_US/Scripts

 ## Usage

-Set your art board to the banner size and run the script.
+Create a new document set to the banner size and set the margins to 1 inch, then run the script.

+Note: If you have to change the size of the banner, you must create a new document.

 ## History